LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 5. What is the market you describe yourself as being a part of, to help your customers understand your value?
 6. What relevant trends make your product more relevant right now?

+[Position or Perish: The Narrative Blueprint](https://www.selfonomics.com/p/position-or-perish-the-narrative) argues that positioning is upstream of marketing, product, pricing, hiring, fundraising, and PR: write the messaging spine, hold the frame, and make every artifact confirm the same position.

 > [Marketing exists to make sales easier](https://kellblog.com/2020/04/26/marketing-exists-to-make-sales-easier/).

 > The product.
 The warranty.
 The team.
 The color choices.
 The pricing.
 The way it feels in your hand.
 The urgency we have to tell our friends…